-The common requirements in a Combined Honors program are the same as for other Honors programs (refer to BA (Honors)).
+The common requirements in a Combined Honors program are the same as for other Honors programs (refer to Bachelor of Arts (Honors)).

-A Combined Honors degree in History and another discipline requires a minimum of \star 42 (at the junior and senior levels) in History and a minimum of \star 36 in the other discipline.
+A Combined Honors degree in History and another discipline requires a minimum of $\pm$ 42 (at the junior and senior levels) in History and a minimum of $\pm$ 36 in the other discipline.